MartaBofillRoig/beamer_templates/README.md

 # Beamer templates

-Medical University of Vienna (MUW) and EU-PEARL Presentation LaTeX Template based on https://www.overleaf.com/latex/templates/medical-university-of-vienna-muw-presentation/dfhwmhfgkjck
+Presentation LaTeX Templates based on https://www.overleaf.com/latex/templates/medical-university-of-vienna-muw-presentation/dfhwmhfgkjck

+## MUW-EUPEARL folder

-This template has two beamer colour themes, one according to the university (beamercolorthemeMUW.sty) and the other according to the project (beamercolorthemeEUPEARL.sty).
+This template has two beamer colour themes, one according to the Medical University of Vienna (MUW) (beamercolorthemeMUW.sty) and the other according to the EU-PEARL  project (beamercolorthemeEUPEARL.sty).
 Original MUW footlines are included together with two additional ones.
 For EU-PEARL, there are two footlines available.
 Title slides are predefined by style (e.g. \titlepageWhite and \titlepageWhiteEUP for MUW and EUPEARL templates).

+## UPC folder

+This template has one beamer colour theme according to the corporate colours of the Universitat Politècnica de Catalunya (UPC).